mjspriggs/overview/services_region.md

 | Secondary Subnets | ![Checkmark icon](../icons/checkmark-icon.svg) |
 | Virtual Router Appliance | ![Checkmark icon](../icons/checkmark-icon.svg) |
 {: row-headers}
-{: caption="Table 19.
+{: caption="Table 18.
 Asia Pacific infrastructure availability - Singapore" caption-side="top"}
-{: #iaas-table16}
+{: #iaas-table15}
 {: tab-title="Singapore"}
 {: tab-group="Asia Pacific"}
 {: class="comparison-tab-table"}
 {: summary="Use the buttons for the countries to change the context of the table.
 This table has row and column headers.
 The row headers identify the service.
-The column headers indentify where that service is located.
+The column headers identify where that service is located.
 To understand where a service is located in the table, navigate to the row, and find the for the location you are interested in."}